- 4-H Youth Development Leader

 Arbor Day coordinators speak with parent-teacher association presidents, elementary school principals, garden club representatives, and teachers to solicit their involvement in observance of national Arbor Day.
 They also coordinate with the responsible agent and the representatives from participating schools and help develop programs and gather supplies.

 Volunteers interested in community gardens have the opportunity to use many strengths and skills.
-Master Gardeners involved in community gardens are well-trained and may be community savvy.
+Master Gardener volunteers involved in community gardens are well-trained and may be community savvy.
 They may have skills in fundraising, property assessment, design, instruction, or consultation.
 They may be good mentors, advisors, or recruiters.

 Community savvy volunteers have knowledge of potential partners, are familiar with community properties, and may be recognized in the community.
 They may have strengths in fundraising areas such as grant writing, seeking donations, and coordinating diverse resources.